 Since the inception of the ministry, we have delivered over 500 blankets to Childrens Healthcare of Atlanta.

-The next Mission Trip to Kingston, Jamaica is set for 2019 is TBA.
+The next Mission Trip to Kingston, Jamaica, is February 11 – 18, 2019.
 Consider spending time working with the poor with the Missionaries of the Poor (MOP) founded by Father Richard Ho Lung.
 This spiritual experience combines the power of prayer and reflection with service to the poorest of the poor.